Saturday, April 18, 2015

 Marcus ordered:

-the Ultimate Red Velvet Cheesecake which is a layer of red velvet cake and the original cheese care covered with their special cheesecake factory cream cheese frosting.
+The Ultimate Red Velvet Cheesecake which is a layer of red velvet cake and the original cheese care is covered with their special cheesecake factory cream cheese frosting.

-the Mango, Key Lime Cheese Cake topped with a vanilla coconut macaroon crust.
+The Mango, Key Lime Cheese Cake is topped with a vanilla coconut macaroon crust.